New law on upper secondary education

 Statistics on applications and decisions

 Between 1 July and 30 September 2018, it was possible to apply for a residence permit according to the new law on upper secondary education.
-The Swedish Migration Agency is now processing all received applications.
+The Swedish Migration Agency and the migration courts are now processing all received applications.
 The statistics show decisions made by the Swedish Migration Agency and the courts.
 The statistics are updated weekly.

 In order to receive a residence permit under the new law on upper secondary education, the following conditions must be met: